 Anethole, a major component of fennel essential oil, may be behind the appetite-suppressing qualities of the plant.

-Summary Fennel seeds may be effective in reducing appetite, yet current study results are conflicting, and more research is needed.
+Summary Fennel seeds may reduce appetite, yet current study results are conflicting.
+Thus, more research is needed.

 Eating fennel and its seeds may benefit heart health in a number of ways, as they’re packed with fiber — a nutrient shown to reduce certain heart disease risk factors like high cholesterol.

-A 1-cup (87-grams) serving of raw fennel bulb packs in 3 grams of fiber — 11% of the Reference Daily Intake (RDI).
+A 1-cup (87-grams) serving of raw fennel bulb packs 3 grams of fiber — 11% of the Daily Reference Value (DRV).

 Diets high in fiber have been linked to a reduced risk of heart disease.
 A review of 22 studies associated a greater dietary fiber intake with a lower risk of heart disease.
-With every additional 7 grams per day of fiber, heart disease risk was reduced by 9% (
+For every additional 7 grams of fiber consumed per day, heart disease risk decreased by 9% (

 Fennel and its seeds also contain nutrients like magnesium, potassium, and calcium, which play important roles in keeping your heart healthy (